sfc-gh-aross/pharmacy2u-snowflake-demo/docs/VIGNETTE_3_DEMO_SCRIPT.md

 **Action**: Show that churn scores or ML outputs can be published as internal data products

-**Reference the Organizational Listings demo:**
+**Reference the Organizational Listings from Vignette 2:**

 > "Remember the internal marketplace from Vignette 2?
-Your data science team can publish these churn risk scores as a **data product**:
-> - Marketing team discovers it in the marketplace
-> - Requests access (auto-approved based on role)
-> - Joins churn scores with their campaign data
-> - Launches retention campaigns for high-risk patients
+We have **real Snowflake organizational listings** already published—including a Churn Risk Scores listing.
 >
+> Your data science team built these predictions. **They're now discoverable in the internal marketplace**:
+> - Marketing searches 'churn' in Data Products → Private Sharing → Listings
+> - Finds 'Pharmacy2U ML Churn Risk Predictions' listing
+> - Reads the documentation: what it predicts, how to use it, sample queries
+> - Requests access (routed to ML team lead for approval)
+> - Instantly queries churn scores using the Uniform Listing Locator
+> - Joins with campaign data to launch retention campaigns
+>
+> **This is the last-mile connection**: ML predictions → data product → business action.
+All within Snowflake, all governed, all instant.
+>
 > **Zero data movement.
 Zero complex integrations.
-Instant business value from ML.**"
+Zero delay from model to marketing campaign.**"

 **Alternative - Show SQL join:**